 Although the main components of Washington, DC Gay Pride are the Capital Pride Parade on Saturday, and the Annual Capital Pride Street Festival the following day, the city's Pride festivities actually include a number of parties, gatherings, and activities that take place during the 10 days or so leading up to the big weekend - here's a full calendar of events with more details on the various activities, including Pride Idol, a Pride Ride, Trans-Pride Day, Pride Shabbat, a women's networking social hour, an interfaith service, an evening with the mayor at DC City Hall, a historic gay DC walking tour, and more.
-Also, in late May, thousands of GLBT people of color turn out for Washington DC Black Pride.

-On Saturday afternoon, June 8, at 4:30 pm, the Capital Pride Parade commences in the Dupont Circle neighborhood around P and 22rd Sts.
+On Saturday afternoon, June 7, at 4:30 pm, the Capital Pride Parade commences in the Dupont Circle neighborhood around P and 22rd Sts.
 NW.
 From here it moves east along P Street, turns north at Dupont Circle, northeast along New Hampshire Avenue, cuts east on R Street, turns south down 17th Street, then rejoins P Street and moves east to 14th Street, where it makes a final turn north and ends at 14th and R Sts.
 NW, smack dab in the middle of the Logan Circle neighborhood's increasingly hip and vibrant restaurant scene.
 Here's a detailed map of the parade route.
-Grand marshals leading Capital Pride this year include Wonder Woman actress and singer Lynda Carter, and Brigadier General Tammy S. Smith, of the United States Army Reserve.
+Grand marshals leading Capital Pride last year included Wonder Woman actress and singer Lynda Carter, and Brigadier General Tammy S. Smith, of the United States Army Reserve.

-You can read the Official 2013 DC Pride Guide here.
+You can read the Official DC Pride Guide here.